-Louise was introduced at an young age to the household of Henrietta Anne Stuart, Duchesse d’Orléans, sister of Charles II of England, and sister-in-law of Louis XIV.
-Louis de Rouvroy, duc de Saint-Simon, asserts that her family threw her in the way of Louis XIV in the hope that she would become a royal mistress, she instead became that of Charles II.
+Louise was introduced, at an young age, into the household of Henriette d’Angleterre, Duchesse d’Orléans, sister of Charles II of England, and sister-in-law of Louis XIV.
+Louis de Rouvroy, Duc de Saint-Simon, asserts that her family threw her in the way of Louis XIV in the hope that she would become a royal mistress, she instead became that of Charles II.

-The French poet Charles Robinet stated that Henrietta’s “new maid-of-honour is as sweet as she is beautiful“.
-In 1670 Louise accompanied Henrietta on a visit to Dover to negotiate a treaty with her brother Charles II, by the terms of the treaty, Charles was to convert to Catholicism when the time was ripe in return for a lucrative French pension.
-Henrietta died shortly and suddenly after this meeting and Louise was left unprovided, until Charles II appointed her a lady-in-waiting to his own Queen, Catherine of Braganza.
+The French poet Charles Robinet stated that Henriette’s “new maid-of-honour is as sweet as she is beautiful“.
+In 1670 Louise accompanied Henriette on a visit to Dover to negotiate a treaty with her brother Charles II, by the terms of the treaty, Charles was to convert to Catholicism when the time was ripe in return for a lucrative French pension.
+As Henriette died shortly after this trip to England, Louise was left unprovided for.
+Luckily, Charles II took pity and appointed her a lady-in-waiting to his own Queen, Catherine of Braganza.

-It was claimed that she had been planted by the French court to lure the king of England.
-The support she received from France, for examply a pair of earrings worth eighteen thousand pounds, was certainly provided on the understanding that she should serve the interests of her native country.
-Louise became highly unpopular with the English people.
-This hatred openly avowed for her in England was due as much to her own activity in the interest of France as to her notorious promiscuity.
+It was rumoured that Louis XIV sent her to England to seduce Charles II and to do a bit of spying.
+The support she received from France, for example a pair of earrings worth eighteen thousand pounds, was certainly provided on the understanding that she should serve the interests of her native country.
+One reason why the people of England were not too fond of her.

 Louise gave birth to a son, Charles Lennox, on 29 July 1672, who was created Duke of Richmond in 1675.
-The title had been held by Charles’ Tudor ancestors, both Henry VII and his father, Edmund Tudor had previously held it, as had Henry VIII’s illegitimate son, Henry FitzRoy.
+The title had been held by Charles’ Tudor ancestors, both Henry VII and his father, Edmund Tudor, had previously held it, as had Henry VIII’s illegitimate son, Henry FitzRoy.
 He was given the surname Lennox, after Charles’ Stuart ancestors, the Dukes of Lennox.
-Louise herself recieved the titles Baroness Petersfield, Countess of Fareham and Duchess of Portsmouth on 19 August 1673 and her pensions and money allowances of various kinds were enormous for the time.
+Louise herself received the titles Baroness Petersfield, Countess of Fareham and Duchess of Portsmouth on 19 August 1673.
+Her pension and money allowances of various kinds were enormous for the time.

-She recieved frequent presents from France, and in December 1673, by the request of Charles, even the title of Duchesse de Aubigny.
+She received frequent presents from France, and in December 1673, by the request of Charles, even the title of Duchesse de Aubigny.

 In February 1685 she assisted in measures to see that Charles II was received into the Catholic Church on his deathbed.
-That Charles was truly attached to her is shown by his dying instruction to his brother to “do well by Portsmouth”, making her one of three women in his life, along with the Queen and Nell Gwynne, who were in his thoughts at the end.
+That Charles was truly attached to her is shown by his death-bed instructions to his brother to “do well by Portsmouth”, making her one of three women in his life, along with the Queen and Nell Gwynne, who were in his thoughts at the end.

 Soon after the death of Charles II, Louise quickly fell from favour.
 She retired to France, where, except for one short visit to England during the reign of James II and her attendance at the Coronation of George I, she remained.